Cook County Poor Farm, Illinois: Dunning train depot

-The nearest railroad station to the Poor Farm was located in the town of Jefferson, two miles to the east.
-Unable to easily transport patients, visitors, and construction supplies to the expanding Poor Farm complex, the County Commissioners built a three-mile-long branch line and arranged for a daily train run by the Milwaukee and St. Paul Railway.
-The new track ran between Mount Olive Cemetery and Zion Gardens Cemetery, directly to the Poor Farm.
-Initially, the Poor Farm was called "Jefferson" because of the nearby town.
+The nearest railroad station to the Poor Farm was in the town of Jefferson, about two miles (3.2 km) to the east.
+To improve transportation of patients, visitors, and construction supplies to the expanding complex, the Cook County Commissioners built a 3-mile (4.8 km) branch line and arranged for daily service by the Milwaukee and St. Paul Railway.
+The track ran between Mount Olive Cemetery and Zion Gardens Cemetery and terminated at the Poor Farm.

 A new train depot was built northeast of the Infirmary, at the southeast corner of Irving Park Road and Nashville Avenue.
-It was named "Dunning" after the Dunning family who conveyed a portion of their land to Cook County to allow for the construction of the new track and the train station.
-Afterward, the Poor Farm was called "Dunning" until it closed in 1912.
+It was named "Dunning" after the Dunning family who conveyed land to Cook County for the rail line and station.
+The depot name later became the common name for the Poor Farm complex, which was widely known as “Dunning” until its closure in 1912.